 Think of the exercise below as a list of ideas, of building blocks, and remember that they are not set in stone.
 Every relationship is different.
 Whether you’d like to build bridges, carve intricate tunnels, or sail messages in bottles towards each other, the connections you create will bring the two of you closer together.
-Practice affection, and trust will naturally follow.
+Practice affection and trust will naturally follow.

-Things to Do for Your Spouse:
+Things to do for your partner

 - Listen.
 Listen.
 Listen.